Request Info 866-858-5323

 Outdoor Medicine Simulation: When Care Is Hours Away

-Created by the late wilderness medicine expert Dr. Paul Auerbach and simulation expert Dr. Rebecca Smith-Coggins while professors in Stanford University School of Medicine's Department of Emergency Medicine, this realistic simulation will allow you to learn and practice potentially life-saving medical techniques, including positioning and extraction, wound care, control of bleeding, usage of splints and slings, and basic wilderness first aid.
+Created by the late wilderness medicine expert Dr. Paul Auerbach and simulation expert Dr. Rebecca Smith-Coggins while professors in Stanford University School of Medicine's Department of Emergency Medicine, this realistic simulation will allow you to learn and practice potentially life-saving medical techniques, including positioning and extraction, wound care, control of bleeding, and usage of splints and slings.
 All of these skills will come into play as you plan your next hiking or camping expedition.
-In addition, you'll also learn how to make important emergency care items out of common hiking materials in the improvisation station.

 Triage Simulation: When Disaster Strikes